TonicAI/textual/README.md

 Xlsx files break down the content by the individual sheets.

+For a detailed breakdown of the JSON schema for each file type, go to the [JSON schema information in the Textual guide](https://docs.tonic.ai/textual/datasets-preview-output/dataset-output-json-structure).

 To parse a file one time, you can use our SDK.